-Whether you’ve been partying hard or relaxing by the fireplace, chances are your holiday season has involved lots of food and lots of alcohol.
+Whether you’ve been partying hard or relaxing by the fireplace, chances are your holiday guilt is kicking in.

 Did you know that the average person packs on an extra 7-10 pounds between Thanksgiving and Christmas?

 I understand how difficult it is when you realize those extra calories from holiday dinners have gone straight to your mid-section.